This text is translated into Russian by google automatic human level neural machine.

 North Korean propaganda has always told of the economic blockade in which North Korea is said to be, but in fact the first international sanctions against North Korea were introduced only in 2006 - before that, only trade with the United States was restricted, which North Korea and without any restrictions were not engaged in For economic and geographical reasons.

-In a curious manner, the imposition of sanctions, which followed the first nuclear tests, coincided with the beginning of the North Korean economy's exit from the most severe crisis of 1995-2000.
-Approximately at this time, in 2002-2003 years, the famine that raged in the 1990-ies was overcome, and economic growth resumed.
-It is significant that the sanctions did not have any influence on this growth.
+In a curious way, the imposition of sanctions, which followed the first nuclear tests, coincided with the beginning of the recovery of the North Korean economy from the severe crisis of 1995-2000.
+Around this time, in 2002-2003, the famine that raged in the 1990s was overcome and economic growth resumed.
+It is significant that the sanctions had no effect on this growth.

-Even more paradoxical is the fact that economic growth in North Korea began to accelerate significantly in 2012-2013 years, that is, precisely when sanctions were actually tightened up.
-This is primarily due to the fact that the new leader of the country, Kim Jong-un, actively, although cautiously, carry out market reforms in the Chinese model in the country, thus ending the dismantling of the little that by that time remained in North Korea from the Soviet socialist model.
-Nevertheless, the fact remains: the beginning of that economic mini-boom, which is now experiencing North Korea, coincided with a sharp tightening of sanctions against this country.
+It may seem even more paradoxical that economic growth in North Korea began to accelerate significantly in 2012-2013, that is, just when the sanctions were actually tightened.
+This is primarily due to the fact that the country's new leader, Kim Jong-un, began to actively, albeit cautiously, carry out market reforms of the Chinese model in the country, thus ending the dismantling of the little that was left in North Korea by that time from the Soviet socialist model.
+Nevertheless, the fact remains: the beginning of the economic mini-boom that North Korea is now experiencing coincided with a sharp tightening of sanctions against this country.

-The main focus of their efforts in the US is now on China, which is understandable: China controls about 90% of all foreign trade of North Korea.
-It is clear that China is in principle in a position to provoke a severe economic crisis in the DPRK.
-To do this, it is sufficient to completely stop trading or at least suspend the supply of oil and liquid fuel to North Korea at reduced prices.
-This is what the Trump administration is seeking from China.
-However, all these efforts are doomed to failure, as many experts, including American ones, warned about.
+The main attention in its efforts is now paid by the United States to China, which is understandable: China controls about 90% of all foreign trade of North Korea.
+It is clear that China is in principle capable of provoking a severe economic crisis in the DPRK.
+To do this, it is enough to completely stop trade or at least suspend the supply of oil and liquid fuel to North Korea at reduced prices.
+This is exactly what the Trump administration wants from China.
+However, all these efforts are doomed to failure, as warned by many experts, including American ones.

 On the one hand, China is extremely unhappy with the North Korean nuclear program, which threatens the privileged status of the PRC itself, one of the "officially recognized" nuclear powers.
 In addition, North Korean nuclear ambitions provide the basis for maintaining or even increasing the US military presence near Chinese borders.